-Legal Michigan online casino gambling — including and online/mobile sports betting and peer-to-peer poker — are on the way to the Wolverine State under a gambling expansion package signed into law by Gov. Gretchen Whitmer on Dec.
+Legal Michigan online casino gambling — including and online/mobile sports betting and peer-to-peer poker — are now live in the Wolverine State under a gambling expansion package signed into law by Gov. Gretchen Whitmer on Dec.
 20, 2019.

 The legislation was the result of a years-long push by iGaming proponents to bring the activity out of the shadows of the unregulated market, which will help Michigan capture additional tax revenue.
-Consumer protections will also be in place to protect player funds and those with problematic gambling behavior.
+Consumer protections are also in place to protect player funds and those with problematic gambling behavior.

 What follows is a brief look at the long road toward the legalization of internet gaming in Michigan.

 Inside the provisions of HB 4311

 The Lawful Internet Gaming Act authorized a wide array of online casino games for the casinos in the state.
 It was a much-needed shot in the arm for the industry, spelling out the following:

 - Wagering is available to anyone 21 or older within Michigan borders

 - Commercial and tribal casinos can offer online poker, slots, and table games

 - A casino operator can have one “skin”– or online brand — for online poker and one skin for an online casino